ENGAGEMENT OF THE REGION

 Singapore shares our developmental experience with Middle East countries through the Singapore Cooperation Programme (SCP) and the work of Singapore Cooperation Enterprise (SCE).
 Various ministries, statutory boards and private organisations also cooperate with their Middle East counterparts on a wide range of issues.
 These initiatives include but are not limited to:

 Academic Engagement and Cooperation

 Singapore's schools and tertiary institutions actively engage the Middle East, with an increasing variety of programmes and opportunities available for students to gain a better appreciation and understanding of the region.
 Examples include but are not limited to:

 Asia-Middle East Dialogue (AMED) - Singapore mooted the idea of establishing an Asia-Middle East Dialogue (AMED) in 2004 as part of our efforts to foster political, economic and cultural engagement between Asia and the Middle East.
 Singapore hosted the inaugural AMED Ministerial Meeting in 2005, which was attended by leaders from Asia and Middle East.
-Since then, AMED has produced a number of initiatives including the Regional Training Centres in Jordan and Qatar, which has trained over 600 officials from 44 AMED member countries and Africa.
+Since then, AMED has produced a number of initiatives including the Regional Training Centres in Jordan and Qatar, which has trained over 900 officials from 42 AMED member countries and 8 African countries.